 2. What benefits can you expect?

 If your car happens to be from the previous model year, it is likely that the dealer will be more than willing to part with it to open up space for newer stock.
+Same can hold true for residual stocks of BS4 cars whose BS6-compliant variants are already on sale in the market.
 This can put you at an advantage as you get a better bargaining chip.
 You could try and sweeten the deal for yourself by bargaining for free accessories.
 Many items, while taken for granted, may not be part of the standard kit of the car –mud-flaps, footwell mats, an audio system, etc. – so haggle to get as many of these for as low a price.
 Just remember, you may not think much of these items but adding them to your car as individual accessories can amount to a pretty penny.

 Also, it is good to get your research done before you buy your car.
 Get your hands on a brochure from a few months prior and compare it with the latest brochure you get from dealerships.
 In some cases, a model year change can also mean a revision of the equipment list, so you can then haggle to have the missing equipment added as accessories; something like a stereo system with Bluetooth connectivity in place of the standard system, the alloy wheels you like, etc.